EINDEX/Blog/src/content/posts/en/webmentions.md

 updated: 2022-12-05T23:48:50+08:00
 description: " A protocol to notify webpages about links, likes, or comments.
 Enables better communication on the internet."
 tags:
-  - Webmentions
-  - Community
-  - Beginner's
-  - Guide
-  - Indie
-  - Web
-  - Microformats2
+  - webmentions
-  - Engagement
+  - beginner-guide
-  - Connectivity
+  - indie-web
-  - Github
+  - microformats2
-  - Actions
+  - github-actions
-  - JavaScript
+  - javascript
 series: blog-enhance-plan
 draft: false
 ---